Implications of GWTC-3 on primordial black holes from vacuum bubbles: Black Hole Merger Rates and Mass Distributions

-where $m$ is the PBH mass, $\d n_\pbh$ is the PBH number density within the mass range $(m,m+\text{d}m)$, and $\rho_\pbh$ is the PBH energy density.
+where $\d n_\pbh$ is the PBH number density within the mass range $(m,m+\text{d}m)$, and $\rho_\pbh$ is the PBH energy density.
 The mass distribution is normalized such that $\int \psi_\pbh \text{d}m=1$.
-Motived by the formation mechanism of PBHs from domain walls/vacuum bubbles, we are interested in a PBH mass function described by a broken power-law~\cite{Garriga:2015fdk,Deng:2016vzb,Deng:2017uwc,Deng:2020mds,Deng:2021ezy}
+Motivated by the formation mechanism of PBHs from domain walls/vacuum bubbles, we are interested in a PBH mass function described by a broken power law~\cite{Garriga:2015fdk,Deng:2016vzb,Deng:2017uwc,Deng:2020mds,Deng:2021ezy}

-where $m_*$ is the critical mass with $\alpha_1$ and $\alpha_2$ being the spectral indices of the subcritical and supercritical PBHs respectively.
+where $m_*$ is the critical mass with $\alpha_1$ and $\alpha_2$ being the spectral indices for the subcritical and supercritical PBHs respectively.
 It is also useful to introduce

 as the fraction of dark matter in PBHs at $m$ within the mass range $\Delta m \sim m$.